ricochhet/CatBotServer/README.md

 - Configure `config.json` if needed
 - Run `node server` or `npm run start`

+## Command Line Arguments
+- Append each argument to the end of `node server`
+- `--nocli` - Clientless mode
+- `--db` - Use database
+- `--config` - Log the config JSON
+- `--newtoken` - Generate and save a new token to the config file

 ## Config Options
 `api.client` - Controls whether the frontend (client) is used (true / false) `api.client_id` - Database API client id, used for identification of the app (string / int)